 We believe in bringing depth and authenticity into our relationship with you.
 We don’t B.S. you.
 We put you and your life goals first and help you to reach them, including looping in other specialized professionals if needed.
 We are warm, friendly, kind, and take a positive strengths-based approach to life’s problems.
 Even in relationship work, where it is common for partners to criticize and judge one another, we challenge you to think and work like a team, identifying common goals and then practicing relationship skills to achieve those goals.

-Read about the differences between John and Peter’s practices below to determine the best therapist for you, then let us know via phone or the contact form to schedule your first appt.
+Read about the differences between John, Peter and Leah’s practices below to determine the best therapist for you, then let us know via phone or the contact form to schedule your first appt.
 See you soon!

 John’s Practice Description

 Peter’s Practice Description

 Peter specializes in helping you develop a more compassionate relationship with yourself, and helping you overcome trauma to thrive at life.
 He is certified in EMDR trauma resolution therapy, and also helps couples get back on track.
 He offers individual, couples and group counseling.
 If you’re wanting to get more in touch with your real self and connect better in your relationships with others, Peter is a great fit.
 He also work with singles navigating the dating scene and men who are learning how to be masculine in a healthy way.
-Peter is known for his deep and caring presence and a holistic approach the whole person: mind, body, heart, nutrition and wellness.
+Peter is known for his warm, deep and caring presence and a holistic approach the whole person: mind, body, heart, nutrition and wellness.
 Peter is a graduate of St. Edward’s University and holds a Masters in Counseling.
 He also holds a certificate in the psychology of eating and is a sponsored triathlete.
 In addition to many years of personal wellness and coaching experience, Peter has engaged in advanced psychotherapy trainings such as Somatic Experiencing and Minding the Heart with Dr. Tori Olds and couples therapy with John Howard.
 Peter’s schedule is 4-8pm, Mon-Fri with other select daytime hours available.
 His fee is $125/45min and $150/hr.